-We have a few trips planned over the next twelve months and they will be what we want them to be, not the instagram worthy adventure I once thought I needed it to be.
+We have a few trips planned over the next twelve months and they will be what we want them to be, not the flashy adventure I once thought I needed.
 They will be comfortable, they will be planned with ease in mind not money and if it includes a McDonalds… so what!
 We have grown to realise that we like a good road trip holiday and hopefully this is something we will explore further in the future- we have the confidence now to do what we want.

 I have enjoyed writing this post and looking through old photos to fill in the gaps from our archives.
 Our travelling goes back so far that we have no online photos of our very first ‘international’ trip together to Florida.
 We used disposables!

 I hope that this post comes across more like a personal realisation than a rant, that is not my intention.
 If anything, I hope you will get a good laugh from some of our old photos.
 Enjoy!